Currently Enrolling Trials

 - the treatment of cholestatic pruritus in patients 12 months of age and older with Alagille syndrome (ALGS)

 Bylavy is supplied as capsules and pellets for oral administration.
 Bylavy oral pellets are intended for use by patients weighing less than 19.5 kilograms.
 Bylavy capsules are intended for use by patients weighing 19.5 kilograms or above.
 Scroll down for recommended dosing/administration for each indication.

 Mechanism of Action

-Bylvay (odevixibat) is a potent, non-systemic ileal bile acid transport inhibitor (IBATi).
+Odevixibat is a reversible inhibitor of the ileal bile acid transporter (IBAT).
 It decreases the reabsorption of bile acids (primarily the salt forms) from the terminal ileum.
-Pruritus is a common symptom in patients with PFIC and the pathophysiology of pruritus in patients with PFIC is not completely understood.
-Although the complete mechanism by which odevixibat improves pruritus in PFIC patients is unknown, it may involve inhibition of the IBAT, which results in decreased reuptake of bile salts, as observed by a decrease in serum bile acids.
+Pruritus is a common symptom in patients with PFIC and ALGS; the pathophysiology of pruritus in patients with PFIC is not completely understood.
+Although the complete mechanism by which odevixibat improves pruritus in both PFIC and ALGS patients is unknown, it may involve inhibition of the IBAT, which results in decreased reuptake of bile salts, as observed by a decrease in serum bile acids.

-Adverse effects associated with the use of Bylavy may include, but are not limited to, the following:
+Adverse effects associated with the use of Bylavy for PFIC may include, but are not limited to, the following:

 - liver test abnormalities

 Indication 1 - for the treatment of pruritus in patients 3 months of age and older with progressive familial intrahepatic cholestasis

 approved July of 2021